-Our research interests are focused at the intersection organic and plasmonic nanomaterials.
+Our research interests are focused at the intersection of organic and plasmonic nanomaterials.
 We aim at rational integration of organic (polymeric, biological) materials and plasmonic nanostructures to realize multifunctional materials.
-Organic materials with responsive and self-assembling properties combined with functional plasmonic nanostructures that exhibit unique optical properties forms a powerful materials platform for a wide variety of applications including plasmonic photovoltaics, chemical and biological sensors, adaptive materials, non- or minimally-invasive bioimging and therapy.
+Organic materials with responsive and self-assembling properties combined with functional plasmonic nanostructures that exhibit unique optical properties form a powerful materials platform for a wide variety of applications including plasmonic photovoltaics, chemical and biological sensors, adaptive materials, non- or minimally-invasive bioimging and therapy.

 Specific research interests include: